GreenfishK/rdfstartimestampingplugin/README.md

 the LICENSE.txt file.

 # Build Plugin
-Go to the root directory and execute `mvn clean package Dmaven.test.skip=true`.
+Go to the root directory and execute `mvn clean package -Dmaven.test.skip=true` or `mvn clean package -DSkipTests` (depending on your maven version).
 This builds the .jar package into src/test/resources/graphdb-docker-master/free-edition.
 From there it is picked up by docker-compose to place it into the docker image.